multimodal-influencer-empathy/Multimodal-Influencer-empathy/README.md

 3. **Full Fusion + Trimodal Data (8 Models):**
    - `A7_EF_LSTM_Text#Audio#Image.py`: Early Fusion LSTM for text, audio and image data.
-   - `A8_TFN_Text#Audio#Image.py`: TFN for text, audio and image data.
+   - `A8_TFN_Text#Audio#Image.py`: TFN (Tensor Fusion Network) for text, audio and image data.
-   - `A9_LMF_Text#Audio#Image.py`: LMF for text, audio and image data.
+   - `A9_LMF_Text#Audio#Image.py`: LMF (Low-rank Multimodal Fusion) for text, audio and image data.
-   - `A10_MFN_Text#Audio#Image.py`: MFN for text, audio and image data.
+   - `A10_MFN_Text#Audio#Image.py`: MFN (Memory Fusion Network) for text, audio and image data.
-   - `A11_GMFN_noG.py`: Graph MFN noG based on Graph MFN without the Dynamic Fusion Graph(DFG) component for text, audio and image data.
+   - `A11_GMFN_noG.py`: Based on Gragh MFN, the DFG (Dynamic Fusion Graph) component is removed, disabling the graph learning mechanism.
+To evaluate the contribution of the DFG component to the dynamic modality information fusion in the Gragh MFN model.
-   - `A12_GMFN_noW.py`: Graph MFN noW based on Graph MFN without the dynamic sequence of inputs for text, audio and image data.
+   - `A12_GMFN_noW.py`:Based on Gragh MFN, the dynamic temporal sequence features are eliminated, and only the static average features of each modality across the video duration are used.
+To validate the importance of temporal dynamics in Gragh MFN and compare their performance against static features.
-   - `A13_GMFN_noM.py`: Graph MFN noM based on Graph MFN without the component that captures the crossmodal interactions for text, audio and image data.
+   - `A13_GMFN_noM.py`: Based on Gragh MFN, the cross-modal interaction module is removed, meaning the interactions between text, audio, and image modalities are no longer captured.
+To assess the impact of cross-modal interaction mechanisms on the performance of the Gragh MFN model.
    - `A14_GMFN.py`: Graph MFN full model for text, audio and image data.